periode/thesis/communications/ia/submission.md

 ??? it's not so much language dependent as concept independent: the list, the group, which together form a pattern, from the line to the surface

+## references that people in AI have

+- mind/body problem
+- the universal language (McCarthy, who made LISP)

 ## bibliography

 - cramer, executupable statements